ali1dc/kafka/documents/blog.md

 Apache Kafka is a community distributed event streaming/processing platform capable of handling trillions of events a day.
 Managing Kafka, especially in cloud environments can be a difficult and daunting task.
 In this blog post, I will address the challenge of deploying Kafka as a Service on AWS; but first, let's see what is Kafka and what are its capabilities and applications.

 ## What is Kafka
 Apache Kafka is a community distributed event streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log.
-Since being created and open sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged event streaming platform.
+Since being created and open-sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged event streaming platform.

-Kafka as streaming platform has three key capabilities:
+Kafka as a streaming platform has three key capabilities:
 - Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.
 - Store streams of records in a fault-tolerant durable way.
 - Process streams of records as they occur.